advancedtelematic/quickcheck-state-machine/talk/bobkonf-2018/slides.md

 # Stateful programs, basic idea / motivation

-* Obvious idea, that doesn't work so well: proof by induction modulo monad laws
+* An idea, that doesn't work so well: proof by induction modulo monad laws [@monadic]

-* A much more successful approach is to take inspiration from physics
+* A much more successful approach is to take inspiration from physics [@erlang]
     - Simplified model of reality that can predict what will happen
     - Experiments against reality validate the model

 * How do we model algorithms/programs?

-    - Turing's machines/thesis: too "low level", because Turing was concerned about functions on natural numbers (not arbitrary algorithms)
+    - Turing's machines/thesis: too "low level", because Turing was concerned about functions on strings (not arbitrary algorithms)

     - Gurevich's abstract state machines/new thesis, think of finite state machines were the states are arbitrary datatypes

+* Abstract state machines are used by:

+    - Quiviq's closed source version of QuickCheck for Erlang (Volvo cars, ...)

+    - Z/B/Event-B familiy (Paris metro line 14)

+    - TLA+ (AWS, XBox)

+    - Jepsen (MongoDB, Cassandra, Zookeeper, ...)

 ---